 Coffee in Italy is a serious thing.
-First of all, there are various kinds of Italian coffee you can drink – either at home or at a “bar” (AKA, an Italian café).
-Secondly, there is a certain – though unspoken – etiquette to drinking coffee, which establishes what to drink when, how to order coffee, how to drink coffee, the amount of time and even space you take to drink your coffee, and so on.
+There are various kinds of Italian coffee you can drink – either at home or at a “bar” (AKA, an Italian café).
+Furthermore, there is a certain – though unspoken – etiquette to drinking coffee, which establishes what to drink when, how to order coffee, how to drink it, the amount of time and even space you take to drink it, and so on.

 Italians consume copious amounts of coffee.
 To us, coffee is as much a pick me up as it is a social thing.
-There is nothing better than meeting friends for coffee – especially when the weather is nice and you can sit outside, with great views.
+There is no better excuse to meet coffee – especially when the weather is nice and you can sit outside.

-Let me start by giving you some pointers on the various kinds of coffee you can expect to taste.
+Let’s start with kinds of coffee you can expect to taste.

 Coffee In Italy: 15 Different Kinds Of Italian Coffee

 Caffé literally means coffee.
 It is the generic word we use to refer to coffee when it comes plain, with no milk.
-If you are at home, chances are that your coffee will be made with a “moka” – the Italian coffee pot.
-If you go to a bar café and ask for a coffee, you will most likely get an espresso.
+At home, coffee is usually made with a “moka” – the Italian coffee pot.
+If you go to a café and ask for a coffee, you will get an espresso.

 GOOD TO KNOW: There is no such thing as a double espresso in Italy.
 If you want a longer shot, just order a “caffé lungo.”
-You will probably get a dirty look by your barista – I know it very well because that is how I like my coffee.
+You will probably get a dirty look by your barista!

 If you want your espresso with a drop of milk, make sure to order a caffé macchiato (pronounced mah-kyah-toh).
-You can opt for macchiato caldo, in which case you get a drop of hot frothy milk; or macchiato freddo, which gets you a drop of cold milk.
+Macchiato caldo comes with a drop of hot frothy milk; macchiato freddo has a drop of cold milk.

 Caffé al vetro

-There really is no difference between a regular espresso and a caffé al vetro, other than the kind of cup it is served in.
-Vetro in Italian means glass, so this kind of coffee will be served in a small glass cup.
+The only difference between a regular espresso and a caffé al vetro is the cup it is served in.
+Vetro in Italian means glass, so this kind of coffee is served in a small glass cup.

 Decaffeinato literally means decaf – you can pair the word with cappuccino, macchiato, etc. But if you just say “un decaffeinato” you will get an espresso in its caffeine free version.

-One of the strongest Italian coffee is ristretto, which is like a super short espresso.
+One of the strongest tasting coffee you can get is ristretto, which is like a super short espresso.

-INTERESTING FACT: Contrary to common misconception, ristretto or espresso don’t have more caffeine than other kinds of coffee.
-In fact, it is quite the opposite.
+Contrary to common misconception, ristretto or espresso don’t have more caffeine than other kinds of coffee.
+In fact, it’s the opposite.
 Caffeine dissolves in water, so the more you leave a coffee to brew, the more caffeine you get.
-If you really do need a good wake up, opt for a French Press where you leave the coffee to infuse for 4 minutes.
+If you need a good wake up, opt for a French Press and leave the coffee to infuse for 4 minutes.

-Together with espresso, this is the most famous coffee in Italy and what many Italians will have for breakfast, together with cornetto (this post explains a lot about Italian cornetto e cappuccino breakfast).
-It’s made espresso, steamed whole milk and milk froth.
-Cappuccino in Italy only comes in one size – unless you are at an airport, where you can order a pint of it if you care.
+Together with espresso, this is the most famous coffee drink in the country and what many Italians will have for breakfast, together with cornetto (this post explains a lot about Italian cornetto e cappuccino breakfast).
+It’s made with espresso, steamed whole milk (no skinny cappuccino, sorry!) and milk froth.
+Cappuccino here only comes in one size – unless you are at an airport.
 The foam is just enough to get to the brim of the cup.
-Anything more than that, and it would spill – which we’d hate.

-GOOD TO KNOW: In recent years, it’s become more common to find lactose free milk or soya milk at bars in Italy, so even vegans or lactose intolerant people like myself can enjoy this delicious Italian coffee.
+In recent years, it’s become more common to find lactose free milk or soya milk at bars in Italy, so even vegans or lactose intolerant people can enjoy a cappuccino.

 Make sure to read my post What To Have For Breakfast In Italy.

-This is one of the best coffee in Italy, a heavenly invention.
-A Marocchino (pronounced mah-row-keen-oh) would be the equivalent of a mocha, but in a much smaller cup, and usually glass.
-It is made with espresso, steamed milk and cocoa powder, with an added sprinkle of cocoa powder on the foam.
-No such thing as whipped cream will ever go in a marocchino.
-So don’t ever dare asking for it – unless you want to be laughed at.
+A heavenly invention!
+A Marocchino (pronounced mah-row-keen-oh) is the equivalent of an American mocha, but in a much smaller cup, and usually glass.
+It is made with espresso, steamed milk and cocoa powder, with an added sprinkle of cocoa powder on the foam – but no whipped cream.

-Also called caffé latte, this is another popular drink in Italy, and the most common breakfast drink.
-If you make it at home, it literally is a combination of hot milk with coffee.
-For a real Italian homemade breakfast, dunk your breakfast cookies in it.
+Also called caffé latte, this is another popular drink.
+It’s what most Italians would have at home for breakfast.
+It literally is a combination of hot milk with coffee.

 Steamed frothy milk served in a glass with literally a drop of espresso.

-Don’t order an Americano coffee in Italy thinking you will get a typical American style drip coffee, because you will get enormously disappointed.
-Our Americano is a shot of espresso in a large (usually a cappuccino) cup which is served with a small pot of hot water on the side, which you can add to taste.
-Honestly, it is an insult to Italian coffee.
-And, if I may add, to American coffee too.
+Don’t order an Americano coffee in Italy thinking you will get a typical American style drip coffee: our Americano is a shot of espresso in a large (usually a cappuccino) cup, served with a small pot of hot water on the side, which you can add to taste.
+Honestly, it is an insult to real American coffee.

 Caffé shakerato or freddo